 So, let's review the “PS4” JSON report file that our script has just generated.
 The potentially best-found item from our scraper is this headset.

 As you can see, right now the script is not perfect.
-We obviously need to configure more parameters to differentiate the actual PS4s gaming consoles from headsets, etc. This particular headset has a "PS4" in its name, so that is why our script found it.
+We need to configure more parameters to differentiate the gaming consoles from headsets and others.
+This particular headset has a "PS4" in its name, so that is why our script found it.

-In this blog post you got to know the bone structure of an Amazon Price Scraper.
 Now, you can use it to optimize your business as you keep track of products or vendors you are interested in.
 You saw how to build a script, setup it's parameters and store historical data in a JSON file.
-However, if you need furhter assistance with automating a process or feel that a personal consultation will make a difference - please contact us.
+However, if you need further assistance with automating a process or feel that a personal consultation will make a difference - please contact us.